nbiscan/RSSFeedApp/README.md

 git clone https://github.com/nbiscan/RSSFeedApp.git
 cd RSSFeedApp
 ```
-2. Open in Xcode: Open `RSSFeedApp.xcodeproj` in Xcode.
+2. Open in Xcode: Open `RSS Feed App.xcodeproj` in Xcode.

 3. Run the App: Select a target device and click Run to build and launch the app.